 - PDU Session ID corresponding to the default EPS bearer ID of the EPS PDN connection;

+- S-NSSAI assigned to the PDU Session.
+In case of home routed roaming scenario, the S-NSSAI for home PLMN is returned;

 - allocatedEbiList, containing the EBI(s) allocated to the PDU session;

 and, if the PDU session that is derived by the SMF based on the EPS bearer contexts was requested to be re-activated, i.e. if the PDU Session ID was present in the pduSessionsActivateList: